Pupil and School Support

 PSS also offer a variety of courses held in our training centres.
 These cover a variety of topics including Provision Management, EAL, Barrier Games and Person Centred Approaches.
 They range from ½ day sessions to more in depth diploma courses which run over several days.

-SENCO Networks and Local Area Groups
+Local Area SENCO Groups

 If you would like to make contact with your local group please contact your PSS teacher or email Lesley Brine (lesley.m.brine@birmingham.gov.uk)